mlops-2526q1-mds-upc/MLOps_RecruitAIr_Deployment/README.md

 ## Using EKS

+> [!IMPORTANT]
+> In the free-tier of AWS, the resource limits for EKS Worker Nodes are really low (2 vCPU and 1GB RAM).
+Therefore, to run the full RecruitAIr stack, we would need to upgrade our instance types to at least t3.medium or larger.
+This would incur costs beyond the free-tier limits.
+For that reason, it is recommended to use Kind for local deployments.
+However, if you still want to proceed with EKS, follow the steps below.

 1. Install [eksctl](https://docs.aws.amazon.com/eks/latest/eksctl/installation.html) to create a local Kubernetes cluster.
 2. Install [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to interact with your Kubernetes cluster.